StevenSteel7/cryptoMessenger/README.md

-# Real-Time Messenger Clone: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher
+# ryptoMessenger: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher

 This is a repository for a End to End encrypted Messenger app: Next.js 13, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher.